 - 40% of U.S. employees would take a salary cut to retain flexible work, with 47% ready to call it quits if hybrid work wasn’t an option, as per an Envoy survey.

-- 77% of those who worked remotely at least a few times a month, agreed that working off-site makes for increased productivity, as per a study by ConnectSolutions.
+- 77% of those who worked remotely at least a few times a month, agreed that working off-site and collaborating across a global teams makes for increased productivity, as per a study by ConnectSolutions.

 Yet, an SHRM research shows that:

-- 42% of supervisors confess to sometimes forgetting remote workers when assigning tasks.
+- 42% of supervisors confess to sometimes forgetting remote workers when assigning tasks for distributed teams.